Frequently Asked Questions

 Vardy Thoroughbreds charges a management fee of $40 per month per share.

-On average, for a 5% share, the cost should average out at approximately $50 per week.
+On average, for a 5% share, the cost when your horse is in full training should average out at approximately $250 per month.
+When the horse is spelling, this monthly cost will reduce to approximately $125.

 Fees and approximate costings are outlined in the PDS.